Analysis Academy

 Jason Kantor

 Jason is an NYC native who attended Hunter College to train to become an English Langauge Arts Teacher.
 He is working on his Masters Degree in secondary English education and currently teaches high school Humanities for a charter network in Brooklyn.
-When he is not at school he freelances as a Humanities and Executive Functions Coach and enjoys playing music and hanging out with his friends.
+When he is not at school he freelances as a Humanities and Executive Functions Coach and enjoys playing music and hanging out with his friends, he also has a YouTube channel that discusses his philosophy and experience in depth as an educator.

 Ira Seidman

-Ira is another NYC native, he is a LaGuardia HS grad who still plays the piano and studied mechanical engineering at Stevens Institute of Technology and worked in healthcare IT and data anlysis before he started teaching.
-He just wrapped up his Masters in secondary Math education and still freelances as a data analyst when he isn't traveling, playing tennis, and hanging out with his friends and family.
+Ira is another NYC native, he is a LaGuardia HS grad who still plays the piano and studied mechanical engineering at Stevens Institute of Technology.
+He worked in healthcare IT and data anlysis before he started teaching and wrapped his Masters in secondary Math education in 2025.
+Ira still freelances as a data analyst when he isn't traveling, playing tennis, and hanging out with his friends and family.

 Contact

 Interested in learning more?
-Check out our constitution and pitch.
+Check out our constitution, student work samples, and pitch.
 Interested in getting in touch?
 Email us at iraseidman2@gmail.com or add your contact info to our mailing list: